-DSM actively identifies, evaluates and manages ESG risks using proprietary research as well as third-party ESG information sources.
-In certain instances, ESG risks may be based on Company disclosures or third-party information sources that contain forward looking statements of intent and that are not necessarily fact-based or objectively measurable.
+DSM actively identifies, evaluates and seeks to manage ESG risks and returns using proprietary research as well as third-party ESG information sources.
+In certain instances, ESG analysis may be based on company disclosures or third-party information sources that contain forward looking statements of intent and that are not necessarily fact-based or objectively measurable.

 DSM evaluates ESG issues for individual companies and at the portfolio level.
 ESG scores are included in DSM’s internal research summaries and have an impact on DSM’s investment decisions and our overall assessment of a stock, which affect position sizing and selection.
 ESG considerations have both kept DSM from investing in certain companies and have led to selling portfolio holdings.

 DSM’s investment strategies are idea driven and built from the bottom-up, and ESG is an integral component in our analysis.
 Our portfolio management and research team is solely focused on finding companies that offer the right mix of growth, quality, and valuation.
 Finding this combination of attributes is what enables us to invest on behalf of our clients in concentrated, high conviction portfolios with an intermediate to long-term investment horizon.
 To this end, we do not currently employ any exclusionary screens as a matter of policy.

 At a client’s request or per fund mandate, DSM can apply exclusionary restrictions that accommodate responsible investment considerations and restrictions specified by a client that may generally prohibit the purchase of certain securities, either individually or by region, sector or both.